rick-r/marriage-figaro-norway/captions.md

 io scelgo voi;
 partite tosto: addio.

-    OK OK you're not fired.
-Tell you what, you wanted to learn about the movie business?
-I think we need more extras for my big war movie epic in Belgium.
-Yes.
-You can leave today.
-Bye now!

-    [or]

-    Leave for the war film today.

-    [or]

     OK.
 You want to learn the business?
     You can be an extra for my big war film in Belgium.
     You'll leave today.
 Bye!